Critical Care Medicine

 The PICU has an active extracorporeal membrane oxygenation (ECMO) program with new state-of-the-art equipment that provides support for a wide variety of critical conditions in neonates and pediatric patients.

-Designed to be multi-disciplinary, the team in the PICU also includes dedicated pediatric respiratory therapists, pediatric pharmacists, pediatric dietitians, child recreation therapy, physical therapy, occupational therapy and social work.
+Designed to be multi-disciplinary, the team in the PICU also includes dedicated pediatric respiratory therapists, pediatric pharmacists, pediatric dietitians, child recreation therapy, physical therapy, occupational therapy, and social work.
 The close-knit relationship between the pediatric nursing and physician staff is consistently rated as excellent.

-Fellows are directly involved in all aspects of clinical management and decision-making for PICU patients.
+Fellows are directly involved in all aspects of clinical management and decision-making for PICU and PCICU patients.
 They also provide direct supervision and education to fourth year medical students and residents from pediatrics, anesthesiology, emergency medicine, as well as other departments.

 UNC has pioneered a 360 degree evaluation methodology.
 Using this approach, the fellow is evaluated by attending physicians, nurses and themselves twice a year.
 These evaluations incorporate all aspects of the fellows training including: Clinical, Research, Education, Interpersonal and Administrative functions focusing on the core competencies.
 The Fellowship Director discusses the evaluation with each fellow, providing them with formal feedback.

 In addition, the fellows evaluate the faculty and the program biannually to allow for continued advancement and improvement in the PCCM Fellowship.